phonetworks/pho-cli/README.md

 # Pho-CLI [![Build Status](https://travis-ci.org/phonetworks/pho-cli.svg?branch=master)](https://travis-ci.org/phonetworks/pho-cli)

 A command line interface for the Phở stack.
-Allows you build graphql files, initialize new projects, and expose a non-blocking event-driven RESTful API via HTTP or HTTPS.
+Allows you to build graphql files, initialize new projects, and expose a non-blocking event-driven RESTful API via HTTP or HTTPS.

 ## Getting Started

+Phở-CLI is based on PHP 7.2+

 The preferred method of installation is to use the pho-cli [PHAR](https://github.com/phonetworks/pho-cli/releases/download/0.2/pho.phar) which can be downloaded from the most recent Github Release.
 This method ensures you will not have any dependency conflict issue.